Zbeniny

 Zbeniny is a village in the administrative district of Gmina Chojnice, within Chojnice County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 8 km north-east of Chojnice and 96 km south-west of the regional capital Gdańsk.

 For details of the history of the region, see History of Pomerania.

 In the middle of the village there is a neoclassicist palace, built in 1857 and expanded in 1926 for the Chrzanowski family.
 It is a single-story building with two wings, and a two-story central part with a portico, covered with a high mansard roof.